St Julian's, Norwich: Destruction during World War Two, and rebuilding

 St Julian's suffered almost complete destruction during the Norwich Blitz of 1942.
 On 27 June, Norwich was attacked by German aircraft dropping incendiaries and high explosives.
-The church received a direct hit by a high explosive bomb destroying almost everything except the north wall.
+The church received a direct hit by a high explosive bomb, destroying almost everything except the north wall.
 After the war, funds were raised to rebuild the church, the only one of the churches destroyed in Norwich during the war that was later rebuilt.
-Redesigned by the architect A. J. Chaplin, it was reopened in 1953, (Note: The three churches not rebuilt were St Michael-at-Thorn, St Benedict's, and St Paul's.
+Redesigned by the architect A. J. Chaplin, it was reopened in 1953, (Note: The four churches not rebuilt were St Michael-at-Thorn, St Benedict's, St Bartholemew's and St Paul's.
 St Mary's Plain Baptist Church, the Catholic church in Fishergate, the Trinity Presbyterian Church in Theatre Street, and the synagogue were gutted by fire in the same attack) with a chapel built in place of the long-lost anchorite cell.
 The Norman south doorway from St Michael at Thorn was incorporated into the reconstruction.

-The church's bell was made in 1450 by the bellfounder Richard Brayser, when it was inscribed with the words 'Ave gracia Plena Dominus Tecum' (Latin meaning "Hail the Lord, full of grace, be with you").
+The church's bell was cast in 1450 by the bellfounder Richard Brayser, when it was inscribed with the words 'Ave gracia Plena Dominus Tecum' (Latin meaning "Hail the Lord, full of grace, be with you").
 One of the oldest bells in the city, it crashed to the ground and was badly damaged when the church was destroyed.
 After being repaired, it was returned to the church and rehung in 1992.

 Architecture

 St Julian's Church was granted Grade I Listed status in 1954.
 The flint building has stone and brick dressings with a pantile roof.
 It consists of a nave, the single-bay chancel, a circular west tower, a south chapel, and a vestry.

 The remains of the original church possesses a number of Late Anglo-Saxon windows, though the building dates largely to the 11th and 12th centuries.
 Enough of the north wall has survived to preserve three Anglo-Saxon windows revealed during repairs, two of which are circular.

 The round tower was not rebuilt to its former height after the war, but is truncated at the level of the top of the nave.
 The south chapel and sacristry were added during the 20th century.
 The single-storey porch was added when the church was rebuilt in the 1950s.
-The Norman doorway connecting the nave to the chapel is from St Michael at Thorn, a church that like St Julian's, was destroyed by enemy bombing in 1942.
+The Norman doorway connecting the nave to the chapel is from St Michael at Thorn, a church that, like St Julian's, was destroyed by enemy bombing in 1942.